Communication channel: Analog channel models

-In an analog channel model, the transmitted message is modelled as an analog signal.
+In an analog channel model, the transmitted message is modeled as an analog signal.
 The model can be a linear or non-linear, time-continuous or time-discrete (sampled), memoryless or dynamic (resulting in burst errors), time-invariant or time-variant (also resulting in burst errors), baseband, passband (RF signal model), real-valued or complex-valued signal model.
 The model may reflect the following channel impairments: